Learning Outcomes

 - Multiple parties in the supply chain can potentially be liable for damage caused by a defective product.

-- The primary liable parties under s 2(2) CPA 1987 are the producer (manufacturer, component maker, etc.), the own-brander, and the importer into the UK.
+- The primary liable parties under s 2(2) CPA 1987 are the producer (manufacturer, component maker, raw material producer, industrial processor), the own-brander, and the importer into the UK.

 - Suppliers (e.g., retailers) are generally not liable under the CPA 1987 strict liability regime.

-- A supplier can become liable under s 2(3) CPA 1987 only if they fail to identify the producer/own-brander/importer (or their own supplier) upon a reasonable request from the injured party.
+- A supplier can become liable under s 2(3) CPA 1987 only if they fail to identify the producer/own-brander/importer (or their own supplier) upon a reasonable request from the injured party and within a reasonable time.

 - A claimant can potentially sue multiple liable parties (eg, producer and own-brander) for the same damage.